-Described as possessing "an unconventional lyricism and a menacing beauty" (WNYC Soundcheck) and a “unique voice,” (Bachtrack) British/American composer Oscar Bettison's music has been commissioned and performed by leading ensembles and soloists around the world.
+Described as possessing "an unconventional lyricism and a menacing beauty" (WNYC Soundcheck) and a "unique voice," (Bachtrack) British/American composer Oscar Bettison's music has been commissioned and performed by leading ensembles and soloists around the world.
 His work demonstrates a willingness to work within and outside the confines of concert music.
 He likes to work with what he calls "Cinderella instruments," either by making percussion instruments or by re-imagining other instruments as well as writing for instruments more common in rock music and the inclusion of electro-acoustic elements.
 Bettison’s recent pieces have been concerned with bringing these strands together.
 His music has been featured and reviewed in the US, UK, Dutch, and Italian press, as well as played on TV and radio across US, UK, Australian, Dutch, and Brazilian media outlets.
-His latest work, Livre des Sauvages, has been described as “pulsating with an irrepressible energy and vitality, as well as brilliant craftsmanship” (Bachtrack).
+His recent work, Livre des Sauvages, has been described as "pulsating with an irrepressible energy and vitality, as well as brilliant craftsmanship" (Bachtrack).

 Recent commissions have included major new works for the Los Angeles Philharmonic, MusikFabrik, So Percussion, the Bang on a Can All-Stars, Rolf Hind and the Roundhouse (London), and the Tonlagen Festival in Dresden (Germany).